-CHAPTER-II
+CHAPTER II.

-REGISTRATION OF HABITUAL OFFENDERS AND RESTRICTION OF THEIR MOVEMENTS
+REGISTRATION OF HABITUAL OFFENDERS AND RESTRICTION OF THEIR MOVEMENTS.

-- 3. Power of Government to direct registration of habitual offenders. - 4.
+- 3. Power of State Government to direct registration of habitual offenders. - 4.
 Procedure for preparing a register of habitual offenders. - 5.
-Charge of Register and alterations therein. - 6.
-Powers to take finger and palm impressions, foot-prints and photographs at any time. - 7.
-Registered offender's to notify change of residence and to report themselves. - 8.
-Procedure by District Magistrate on change of residence of habitual offender to other district. - 9.
+Charge of register and alterations therein. - 6.
+Power to take finger and palm impression, foot-prints and photographs at any time. - 7.
+Registered Offenders to notify change of residence and to report them- - 8.
+Procedure by District Magistrates on change of residence of habitual Offender to other district. - 9.
 Duration of registration and re-registration of habitual offenders. - 10.
-Right to make representations against re-registration etc. - 11.
-Power to restrict movements of registered offenders. - 12.
+Right to make representations against re-registration, etc. - 11.
+Power to restrict movements of registered Offenders. - 12.
 Power to cancel or alter restrictions of movements. - 13.
 Powers under sections 11 and 12 also exercisable by certain Magistrates.

-CHAPTER-III
+CHAPTER III.

-CORRECTIVE TRAINING OF HABITUAL OFFENDERS
+CORRECTIVE TRAINING OF HABITUAL OFFENDERS.